 Despite what American exceptionalism and the Monroe doctrine would have you believe, the U.S. is neither superior nor the owner of the world.
 Going abroad and acting like you are entitled to disrespect an entire nationality just because you are from the U.S. is moronic, and it's one of the reasons people in other countries don't like Americans.

-The behavior of these spring breakers is not just blatantly xenophobic, it's outright offensive.
+The behaviour of these spring breakers is not just blatantly xenophobic, it's outright offensive.
 If you hate Mexicans so much, then maybe don't go there on your next vacation.
 We hear Florida is good this time of year.